 For overall mental and physical health, human beings need to see the night sky every so often.
-In a densely designed city, it’s truly a luxury to steal a quite moment of private reflection, in your own courtyard.
+In a densely designed city, it’s truly a luxury to steal a quiet moment of private reflection in your own courtyard.
 There are many benefits of a courtyard that go beyond aesthetics.
 Some of the benefits include:

 Privacy + Security: Instead of hauling in the grill every night, a courtyard allows you to truly go wild with your ultimate vision for a secret garden and teak Adirondack chairs or fully decked out outdoor kitchen.
 Likewise, plants and edible gardens will be out of reach from hungry critters or neighbors tempted to snack on your tomatoes.

 Therapeutic Properties: As a society we suffer from nature deficit disorder.
 Studies have shown that spending mindful time outdoors can reduce stress levels and strengthen your immune system.
 Putting down the electronics and spending intentional time in the privacy of a courtyard and allowing yourself to get lost in your surroundings can help you reach a greater sense of calm.

 Possibilities: Unlike a yard, open to lookie-loo neighbors, an enclosed courtyard becomes another room in your house, offering a private respite space.
 Being open to the sky, there are no height limits, and it can be layered with trellises, plant life, hanging cocoon chairs, party lights, or whatever you please.
 Or you can go big and create your own outdoor spa!

 Recreation: Letting kids or pets play outdoors is a little less intimidating and can provide a greater sense of security with a courtyard.
 They get fresh air and you get piece of mind.
 Likewise, adults wanting to unwind in a private setting without missing out on a lovely summer night can get ahold of both!
 Depending on lot size, it’s entirely possible to install a pétanque court.
 How glorious would it be to spend warm summer evenings with friends, sipping Negroni’s, and playing a spirited game of pétanque?